A genuine test for hyperuniformity: Maximum likelihood estimation

 \section{Maximum likelihood estimation}

-In this section, we adopt an asymptotic setting that suggests itself in view of Proposition~\ref{tiidexp}.
-In this setting the background of point processes is not important any more, and our starting point is the multivariate asymptotic distribution of scattering intensities, as provided by Proposition~\ref{tiidexp}.
-In this asymptotic setting, we can define maximum likelihood estimators of a parameterized structure factor.
-More specifically, we employ the expansion \eqref{skparabola} of $S(k)$ as $k\to 0$.
-While a limitation to this expansion entails an additional element of approximation, \eqref{skparabola} holds in the same limit of large system sizes in the sense that in this limit small wave vectors become accessible.
+In this section, we adopt an asymptotic framework naturally suggested by Proposition~\ref{tiidexp}.
+Within this setting, the background of point processes becomes irrelevant, and our starting point is the multivariate asymptotic distribution of scattering intensities provided by that proposition.
+This framework allows us to define maximum likelihood estimators for a parameterized structure factor.
+Specifically, we employ the expansion \eqref{skparabola} of $S(k)$ as $k\to 0$.
+While this expansion introduces an additional approximation, it is justified by the fact that \eqref{skparabola} holds in the same asymptotic regime of large system sizes, where small wave vectors become accessible.